ORCV Long Distance, Offshore Preparation

 The dates for the remainder of the series are:

-- 2. Tuesday March 9, 2010 - Getting your boat ready and compliant for Cat1 with David James, Power & Radio with Colin Miller (or Markus Grinblat) and blue water insurance with Mark Crockford (or another Rep) of Nautilus Marine Insurance.
+- 2. Date & Time TBA - Getting your boat ready and compliant for Cat1 with David James, Power & Radio with Colin Miller (or Markus Grinblat) and blue water insurance with Mark Crockford (or another Rep) of Nautilus Marine Insurance.

-- 3. Tuesday April 13, 2010 - Suturing and Emergency Medical with Dr. Rosie Colahan and Dentistry with Associate Professor John O’Grady.
+- 3. Date & Time TBA - Suturing and Emergency Medical with Dr. Rosie Colahan and Dentistry with Associate Professor John O’Grady.
 Class size for this has been limited to 50 persons to ensure adequate professional coverage, so first in, best dressed - literally, huh!
 Please note there is a small charge for this section to allow for all the disposable medical items.

 Please remember to check dates, times and locations, as they can change.

 The information seminars will be conducted by suitably experienced offshore yachties and qualified specialists in the areas of boat maintenance/repairs, medicine and meteorology.

 You should partake in this highly informative series, if you going to go offshore for either racing or cruising and wanted to hear from experienced long distance ocean racing/cruising veterans.
 Specifically: -

 - Considering entering the ORCV's 2014 Melbourne to Vanuatu (M2V) Race & Cruise, the next Around Australia Ocean Race & Rally (AAORR), or the next Melbourne to Osaka (M2O) Race;

 - Ever dreamt about longer distance ocean racing and cruising, sailing to another country